Shannon-Watts/Shannon-Watts/README.md

 - 🔭 I’m currently working on completing the Data Analyst Bootcamp at the University of Birmingham.
-- 🌱 I’m currently learning SQLAlchemy.
+- 🌱 I’m currently learning Machine Learning.